jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

 Our first use case is to make path selection through the network based on the cummulative link latency from A to Z. Calculating best paths using latency meta-data is not something traditional routing protocols can do, though it may be possible to statically build routes through your network using weights to define a path.
 However, what these workarounds cannot do is provide path selection based on near real time data which is possible with an application like Jalapeno.
 This provides customers a flexible tool that can react to changes in the WAN environment.

-For the next section we will run the **srctl** *Low Latency* service to program the lowest latency path between Rome and Amsterdam.
+For the next section we will run the **srctl** *Low Latency* service on Rome to give it the lowest latency path to Amsterdam.
 See the diagram below for what the expected SRv6 path will be.

 ![Low Latency Path](/topo_drawings/low-latency-path.png)